Nolan Jones Player Props: Rockies vs. Diamondbacks

 - Jones hit .244 with five doubles, two home runs and eight walks.

-- Logging a plate appearance in 28 games a season ago, he hit two home runs.
+- Registering a plate appearance in 28 games a season ago, he hit two homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.